s4ayub/tempo/README.md

         - 'MXOR length' is the number of bits used to store the MXOR
         - 'MXOR'        is the actual meaningful xor bits
         - Each { } item is 1 byte, but '...' represents a variable amount of bytes

+# To do:
+- [x] Lay out the TimeSeries struct to encase timestamps and data in a single byte stream
+- [x] Implement and test XOR encoding for data values
+- [x] Implement and test delta-of-delta encoding for timestamps
+- [ ] Write a decoder to return decoded blocks of time series data
+- [ ] Build the TimeSeriesMap structure which will abstract away the TimeSeries struct